 After navigating to the 'risk\values' table of the database, it was necessary to define External Content Type Operations for our ECT.
 The set of External Content Type Operations defined for particular External Content Type describes types of operations which SharePoint is capable of when accessing the content of a non-SharePoint data source.
-After right-clicking the 'risk\values' table in the Data Source Explorer, creating of these operation types were available: New Read Item Operation, New Read List Operation, New Create Operation, New Update Operation, New Delete Operation,
+After right-clicking the 'risk\values' table in the Data Source Explorer, creating of these operation types were available: New Read Item Operation, New Create Operation, New Update Operation, New Delete Operation,

 New Association and Create All Operations.
 Two types of these operations are essential for future creation of external list - Read Item Operation and Read List Operation.
 Without these basic operations defined over the external content, SharePoint is not able to access external content items and compose a list from them.
 Therefore these two operations were selected to be created.
 In the wizard for creating Read Item operations it was necessary to map selected data source columns to identifiers on the Input parameters page and also on the Filter parameters page.
 Each time at least one data source column had to be mapped, otherwise the external list cannot be created.
 For the purpose of our list, all columns of 'risk\values' table were mapped as Input and also Filter parameters.
-Wizard for creating Read List operations allowed selecting filter parameters and mapping them to proper data source element on the first page, so all the 'risk\values' table columns were added and mapped to data source.
-On the second page of the wizard all table columns were mapped as Return parameters with the responding identifiers.
+Wizard for creating Read List operations allowed selecting filter parameters and mapping them to proper data source element on the first page, so all the 'risk\values' table columns were mapped as Return parameters with the responding identifiers.
+Then the wizard all table columns were mapped as Return parameters with the responding identifiers.
 Then the wizard was finished and newly created external type could be saved and closed.